pyrogram/pyrogram/docs/source/resources/Plugins.rst

             Client("my_account").run()

-The first important thing to note is the ``plugins`` folder, whose name is default and can be changed easily by setting the ``plugins_dir`` parameter when creating a :obj:`Client <pyrogram.Client>`; you can put any python file in the plugins folder and each file can contain any decorated function (handlers).
+The first important thing to note is the ``plugins`` folder, whose name is default and can be changed easily by setting the ``plugins_dir`` parameter when creating a :obj:`Client <pyrogram.Client>`; you can put *any python file* in the plugins folder and each file can contain *any decorated function (handlers)*.
 Your Pyrogram Client instance (in the ``main.py`` file) will **automatically** scan the folder upon creation to search for valid handlers and register them for you.

-Then you'll notice you can now use decorators.
+Then you'll notice you can now use decorators, with only one limitation: within a single plugin file you must use different names for each decorated function.
 That's right, you can apply the usual decorators to your callback functions in a static way, i.e. **without having the Client instance around**: simply use ``@Client`` (Client class) instead of the usual ``@app`` (Client instance) namespace and things will work just the same.

 The ``main.py`` script is now at its bare minimum and cleanest state.